 - Subtraction method

-Key Differences Between Sales Tax and VAT
+Key Differences Between Central Sales Tax (CST) and VAT

 - Sales Tax is a tax on sales.
 Value Added Tax is a tax on value addition done by each party of the supply chain like supplier, producer, wholesaler, distributor or retailer, etc.